kozchris/tmapix/tmapix-filter/trunk/README.txt

 License
 -------
-TMAPIX is licensed under the Mozilla Public License Version (MPL) Version 1.1, see LICENSE.txt for details.
+TMAPIX is licensed under the Mozilla Public License (MPL) Version 1.1, see LICENSE.txt for details.